-We recognize stock option-based compensation expense in our consolidated statements of income using a fair value based method.
-Fair value methods use a valuation model for shorter-term, market-traded financial instruments to theoretically value stock option grants even though they are not available for trading and are of longer duration.
+We recognize equity-based compensation expense in our consolidated statements of income using a fair value based method.
+Stock option fair value methods use a valuation model for shorter-term, market-traded financial instruments to theoretically value stock option grants even though they are not available for trading and are of longer duration.
 The Black-Scholes option-pricing model that we use includes the input of certain variables that are dependent on future expectations, including the expected lives of our options from grant date to exercise date, the volatility of our underlying common shares in the market over that time period, and the rate of dividends that we will pay during that time.
 Our estimates of these variables are made for the purpose of using the valuation model to determine an expense for each reporting period and are not subsequently adjusted.
-Unlike most of our expenses, the resulting charge to earnings using a fair value based method is a non-cash charge that is never measured by, or adjusted based on, a cash outflow.
+Additionally, we recognize expense related to the estimated vesting of our performance share units granted.
+The estimated vesting of the performance share units is principally based on the probability of achieving certain financial performance levels during the vesting periods.
+Unlike most of our expenses, the resulting equity-based compensation expense's impact on earnings is a non-cash charge that is never measured by, or adjusted based on, a cash outflow.